Does my game fit in with the Ravensburger Spieleverlag?

 Can I present my idea in person?

 You are very welcome to present your game idea during our office hours designated for authors.
 Please make an appointment with us ahead of time.
-Our office hours for authors are usually Mondays between 2 p.m. and 4 p.m.
+Our office hours for authors are usually Thursday between 10 a.m. and 12 a.m.

 Can I also submit suggestions for toys/play materials, ideas with an educational value or design ideas?